StellarCommons/Stellar-Explain/CONTRIBUTING.md

 ## 🌍 Community & Communication

-* Discussions happen in GitHub Issues & PRs.
+* Discussions happen in GitHub Issues & telegram channel, you can join the community at 👉 https://t.me/+n10W2fqjxBhmNDM0.
 * Be respectful and inclusive.
 * Ask questions!
 We’re here to help new contributors.